The waking dream

 The DMT has other physical effects: your hearing is magnified and you can hear whispering in the room and calls from the jungle outside.
 Your balance is wrecked and walking becomes a drunken flounder.
 You can feel her coursing through your body—rummaging around and moving things.
 A bit like a woman checking out a man’s crib for the first time.
 There’s a lot of disapproval—things will have to go.

-The next day she is with you constantly—like a mother admonishing a child.
-“What a pedantic little bitch you are!”
-Hounding you.
+The next day she is with you constantly—hounding you like an overbearing mother “What a pedantic little bitch you are!”
 Speaking from aspects of yourself you hardly knew existed; removing you from the groove you’re in and exposing new tracks—laughing at your sweet disorder.

 And then…the second ceremony with a double dose.
 The night is darker and heavier.
 She tastes even worse.
 There is much vomiting now, from guides and guests alike.
 I wonder silently about having more, then decide I don’t want more of her inside me.
 She is deadlier tonight and takes her time coming on…